-The present invention relates to a high pressure jet energy These crossed joints and traveled long distances, while 20 mill that is designed to achieve a size reduction factor of approximately 500 and that has relatively lower energy consumption than conventionaljet energy mills.
+The present invention relates to a method of creating ultra-fine particles of materials using a high pressure jet energy mill.
+The method is designed to achieve a size reduction factor of approximately 500 and that has relatively lower energy consumption than conventional jet energy mills.
 The mill of the present invention includes a first chamber in which a material is subjected to a high-pressure liquid jet attack to achieve comminution of the material.
 The comminuted particles are then transferred via a primary slurry nozzle to a second chamber, in which the particles undergo cavitation in a cavitation chamber.
 The particles are then transferred via a secondary slurry nozzle to a third chamber, in which the particles are caused to collide with a stable collider or an ultrasonically vibrating collider to cause further comminution of the particles.
 The position of this collider, with respect to the secondary slurry nozzle can be adjusted to affect the comminution process.
-Further, in one 35 embodiment, self-resonating elements can be placed in various chambers in the mill to cause further comminution of the particles.
+Further, in one embodiment, self-resonating elements can be placed in various chambers in the mill to cause further comminution of the particles.
 The product size of the resultant particles is preferably less than 15 microns.

 In another embodiment of the invention, the mill includes a first chamber in which a material is subjected to a high-pressure liquid jet to achieve comminution of the material.
 A similar, second chamber is disposed exactly opposite the first chamber.
-The slurry from each of the first and second chambers is transferred to a third central 45 chamber, located between the first and second chambers, via nozzles, such that the jets from each nozzle undergo a high velocity collision to cause further comminution of the par-
+The slurry from each of the first and second chambers is transferred to a third central chamber, located between the first and second chambers, via nozzles, such that the jets from each nozzle undergo a high velocity collision to cause further comminution of the particles.
+A further embodiment of the mill discloses a vertical 5 configuration.
+The mill may also be used in conjunction with a hydrocyclone and/or a spray dryer.

 A mill and data control system can also be used to implement the present invention.
-In such a system, temperature, pressure and/or sound sensors can be located throughout the mill to measure characteristics of the system during particle processing.
+In such a system, temperature, pressure and/or sound sensors can be located 10 throughout the mill to measure characteristics of the system during particle processing.
 This data can be transferred to a processor for storage and/or used for feedback to different portions of the mill to control the comminution process.
-Other sensors used in the control system include a particle size sensor at the outlet of the mill to measure the size of the resultant particles, and a linear variable differential transducer to measure the position of the collider in the third 60 chamber of the mill.
+Other sensors used in the control system include a particle 15 size sensor at the outlet of the mill to measure the size of the resultant particles, and a linear variable differential transducer to measure the position of the collider in the third chamber of the mill.

-As such, one object of invention is to comminute a material into an ultrafine particle size in a consistent and energy efficient manner.
+As such, one object of invention is to comminute a 20 material into an ultra-fine particle size in a consistent and energy efficient manner.